kishchoy/SC1015-MiniProj-SC6-Team5/README.md

 Problem Defintion
 ---

 Upon glancing at this dataset, we were interested in what we could discover from the data about Google Play Store Apps.
-Specifically, we wondered if there there was a ''formula'' for success for apps in the Play Store.
+Specifically, we wondered if there was a ''formula'' for success for apps in the Play Store.
 Also, we were very curious on whether success could be predicted based on certain data.

 Therefore, we came up with the following 2 main questions that would help guide us.